 Anyone can apply for the Urban Tree Challenge Fund (UTCF), if you either have full management control over the land or signed consent from those with management control over the land for the duration of the Agreement.
 Agents are also able to apply on behalf of an organisation or landowner.
 Any individual or organisation can submit one application to UTCF in a single financial year.
 Multiple applications from the same applicant will be ranked and scored independently from one another.

 Where the applicant does not have full management control over the land in the application (for example, the applicant is a tenant, trustee, joint owner or representative of a group of adjoining owners), we will require written permission from all parties with management control over the land before an agreement can be issued.
 This should come in the form of countersignatures on the application form.

 Land included in a UTCF application must fall within an urban area.
-An urban area, as defined for the purposes of the UTCF, is a built up area (based on Office of National Statistics data) with a population of at least 2,000 people, with a buffer of 1km to account for peri-urban planting.
+An urban area, as defined for the purposes of the UTCF, is a built-up area (based on Office of National Statistics data) with a population of at least 2,000 people, and a buffer of 1km to account for peri-urban planting.
 This can be identified on the Forestry Commission map browser using the ‘UTCF Trees Close to People’ layer located in the Targeting and Scoring list of map layers.
 You must confirm in your application that your land falls entirely within this map layer.

 How to apply

 The Urban Tree Challenge Fund is open for applications.
 If you want to plant trees in 2023/24 your application needs to be submitted no later than 23:59 on 30 June 2023.